NadezhdaLikh/CodeLine/README.md

 + _Administrator_ does not need to register.

 ## Database description
 The app uses a relational database model.
-The logical model of the database is shown below using Martin’s ER notation.
+The logical model of the database is shown below using ERD (Martin’s notation).

 ![Martin ER Diagram](ER-diagram-martin.png)